CloudLabsAI-Azure/PowerApps-in-a-day/Getting-Started.md

 ## Overview

 This lab offers hands-on experience with Microsoft Power Platform technologies—Power Apps, Power Automate, and Microsoft Dataverse—to build a customized device ordering solution.
-Participants will create Canvas and Model-driven apps for browsing, comparing, and managing orders, design automated workflows for approvals using Power Automate, and securely store data with Microsoft Dataverse.
+You will create Canvas and Model-driven apps for browsing, comparing, and managing orders, design automated workflows for approvals using Power Automate, and securely store data with Microsoft Dataverse.
 The lab highlights practical application through step-by-step guidance, enabling participants to streamline procurement processes and craft robust, no-code solutions while exploring intuitive app design, workflow automation, and data management.

 ## Objective